padrinobook/padrinobook/01-introduction.md

     $ make
     $ make install

-The good is, that you how the whole configuration works, what compiles what not.
-The bad site is, if you get
+The good is,that you know how the whole configuration works, what compiles, and what doesn't.
+The bad is that if you get

     $ ruby -v
     Segmentation fault

 you hardly know whats going on.
 So my pragmatic advice is, use the first method.

-If you get this working, you are a "real" [Ruby Rouge](http://rubyrogues.com/).
+If you get this working, you are a "real" [Ruby Rogue](http://rubyrogues.com/).

 ## Hello world